buren/enduro/README.md

 ## Continuous integration

 After ```gs done``` is done the project will be sent to Travis CI, which will then build the project and run its entire test suite.
 [Travis CI for Enduro.](https://travis-ci.org/buren/enduro)

+## Maven File Structure

+Maven is a tool which is used to configure a project for several users.
+The structure that it uses is the following:
+Main: Where your programcode is placed.
+Test: Where your testcode is placed.
+Target: When maven builds your project it is placed in the Target folder.